DS-100/sp22/calendar.md

 <!-- To access GSI and tutor office hours, go to our [Office Hours Queue](http://oh.ds100.org).
 When it’s your turn, you will be given the Zoom link to join. -->

 Instructor office hours with Raguvir and Isaac appear in <span style="color:orange">**orange**</span>.
 You should come to these with questions about concepts.
 To access instructor office hours, use the Zoom links posted on Piazza.
+If you would like to meet with the instructors and none of these times work for you, please reach out to us privately.

 <iframe src="https://calendar.google.com/calendar/embed?height=600&amp;wkst=1&amp;bgcolor=%23ffffff&amp;ctz=America%2FLos_Angeles&amp;src=Y182cjRsN2g2cjVrYm11cGJwNWJmYW9mbmZlc0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t&amp;src=Y19xajlsczMzNThsYWg1NGpkbjEwbjVkcWhwY0Bncm91cC5jYWxlbmRhci5nb29nbGUuY29t&amp;color=%23F09300&amp;color=%23795548&amp;mode=WEEK&amp;showTitle=0" style="border-width:0" width="800" height="600" frameborder="0" scrolling="no"></iframe>